-I’m not talking about that magical feeling you might get solving a problem with code.
+I’m not talking about that magical feeling you might get by solving a tough problem with code.
 That is magical, and may it stay forever so.

 Computers can be understood.
 To work in modern computing, you have to believe this.
-You can abandon a problem because you don’t want to solve it, or you don’t think it’s worth solving.
-Somewhere you have to say “this is as deep as I need to understand this now.”
+It’s okay to abandon a problem because you don’t want to solve it, or you don’t think it’s worth solving.
+Somewhere we all get to say “this is as deep as I need to understand this now.”

-But when you’re starting, that is usually deeper than you can comfortably descend.
+But when you’re starting, that depth is deeper than you can comfortably descend.
 Never walk away because you think you can’t understand the magic.
 You can.

 Thanks to Nelson Elhage, whose post of the same name inspired this one.

 What are your thoughts on understanding computers?
 Let me know!

 Join 100+ engineers who subscribe for advice, commentary, and technical deep-dives into the world of software.